Skip to main content

 More Information

-Prices are calculated using the indicative annual tuition fee.
-They are based on a study load of 24 units of study.
+Prices are calculated based on a full-time study load of eight courses or 48 units per year.

 What you will study